Avro Vulcan XL426: After service

 XL426 performed regular taxi displays from 1995 to 2005 at Southend Airport open days.
 The aircraft was repainted again in 2000–2001.
-In August 2005, the VRT suspended the aircraft's public taxi runs to carry out more major servicing works, which were termed the 'Return to Power' programme.
+In August 2005, the VRT suspended the aircraft's public taxi runs to carry out more major servicing works, which were termed the "Return to Power" programme.
 The aircraft carried out taxi runs in 2006 and October 2008.
 It was repainted in 2011–2014, with the obscured insignia of Squadrons 617 and 50 re-added on opposite sides of the tail fin.
-More taxi runs were carried out in April 2012, July 2014, June 2015, July 2016, December 2017, December 2018, November 2019, December 2020 and September 2021.
-In November 2019, XL426 was taxied for the public for the first time since the 2005 suspension.
+More taxi runs were carried out in April 2012, July 2014, June 2015, July 2016, December 2017, December 2018, November 2019 (which was the first carried out for the public since the 2005 suspension), December 2020, June 2021, September 2021, May 2022 and, for its 60th anniversary, August 2022.
+In 2023, XL426 began conducting more regular taxi runs in May (often termed the "Twilight Taxi-Run") and September (often termed the "Summer Taxi-Run") each year.
 The VRT continues to run 'Visit the Vulcan' days as of 2025, in which visitors can get an up-close look at the aircraft.
 The Trust aims to keep the aircraft in taxiable condition until at least around 2034.

-The aircraft spent a brief period indoors, inside Hangar 6 at Southend Airport in 2017 before having to vacate the building to allow Air Livery to relocate there following a fire in their hangar elsewhere on the Airport.
+In 2017, the aircraft spent a brief period indoors, inside Hangar 6 at Southend Airport, before having to vacate the building to allow Air Livery to relocate there following a fire in their hangar elsewhere on the Airport.
 From then until late 2022, XL426 was parked outside Hangar 5.
-Air Livery’s fire-damaged hangar was repaired and the company vacated Hangar 6 which lay empty for a period.
+Air Livery’s fire-damaged hangar was repaired, and the company vacated Hangar 6, which lay empty for a period.
 During 2022, the Vulcan Restoration Trust negotiated terms with the Airport resulting in XL426 being towed back into Hangar 6 on 15 October 2022 following an extensive refurbishment of the space carried out and funded by Vulcan Restoration Trust volunteers.